"Strong" IAEA report may pile pressure on Iran

 But they said it was unclear whether the International Atomic Energy Agency (IAEA) would go as far as to make a firm assessment on whether it believes Iran is working to develop a nuclear missile, as Tehran's Western foes want the agency to.

-The diplomats voiced scepticism about an article in France's Le Figaro paper, which said the IAEA was preparing to denounce "the military nature of this programme aimed at providing Iran with the bomb."
+The diplomats voiced skepticism about an article in France's Le Figaro paper, which said the IAEA was preparing to denounce "the military nature of this program aimed at providing Iran with the bomb."
 Figaro did not name its sources.

 Any conclusion by the U.N. agency, in a quarterly inspection report on Iran due early next month, giving independent backing to Western fears about Iran's aims could strengthen the U.S. case for further punitive measures against Tehran.